controlecidadao/samantha_ia/README.md

 ✅ **Offline Capability:** Samantha operates independently of the internet, requiring connectivity only for the initial download of model files or when required by the execution of the code created by the models.
 This ensures privacy and security for your data processing needs.
 Your sensitive data is not shared via the internet with companies through confidentiality agreements.<br><br>

-✅ **Unlimited and Free Use:** Samantha's open-source nature allows for unrestricted use without any costs or limitations, making it accessible to everyone in everywhere.<br><br>
+✅ **Unlimited and Free Use:** Samantha's open-source nature allows for unrestricted use without any costs or limitations, making it accessible to everyone, everywhere, everytime.<br><br>

 <!-- **Accessibility for People with Disabilities**: The system is designed to be user-friendly and accessible for people with physical disabilities.
 With features like voice interaction through text-to-speech and speech-to-text, users can interact with Samantha without relying solely on visual interfaces.
 This inclusive design ensures that AI technology is available to everyone, regardless of their abilities.-->